Skip to content

 • Mental alertness

-In addition to the usual risks associated with cocaine use (constricted blood vessels; increased temperature, heart rate, and blood pressure; and risk of cardiac arrest and seizure), crack users may experience acute respiratory problems, including coughing, shortness of breath, and lung trauma and bleeding.
-Crack cocaine smoking also can cause aggressive and paranoid behavior.
+Using cocaine, in any form, carries risks such as constricted blood vessels, increased body temperature, heart rate, and blood pressure, and the danger of cardiac arrest and seizures.
+However, crack users may also suffer from acute respiratory issues like coughing, difficulty breathing, and lung damage with potential bleeding.
+Furthermore, smoking crack cocaine can trigger aggressive and paranoid behavior.

 Is Crack Cocaine Illegal?